robipresotto/swiftFileServer/README.md

 # swiftFileServer
-A tiny file server written in `swift` and built using docker.
+A tiny file server written in `swift` and built by docker.

 #### Requirements
 - swift 5+